AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >[!NOTE]
 >
 >If you have upgraded to the Enhanced MTA, the bounce qualifications in the Campaign **[!UICONTROL Message qualification]** table are no longer used.
-The Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
+For synchronous delivery failure error messages, the Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
+Asynchronous bounces are still qualified by the inMail process.
 >
 >For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 ### Managing email domains {#managing-email-domains}

 The domain management rules are used to regulate the flow of outgoing emails for a specific domain.
 They sample the bounce messages and block sending where appropriate.
 The Adobe Campaign messaging server applies rules specific to the domains, and then the rules for the general case represented by an asterisk in the list of rules.
-Rules for the Hotmail and MSN domains are available by default in Adobe Campaign.

 To configure domain management rules, simply set a threshold and select certain SMTP parameters.
 A **threshold** is a limit calculated as an error percentage beyond which all messages towards a specific domain are blocked.

-For example, in the general case, for a minimum of 300 messages, the sending of emails is blocked for three hours if the error rate reaches 90%.

 The **SMTP parameters** act as filters applied for a blocking rule.